kora-projects/kora-docs/mkdocs/blog/en/kora-production-knowledge-built-in.md

 This is the kind of distinction a backend framework needs to understand.

-## Real Production Pressure Produces Unfashionable Features
+## Real Production Pressure Produces Unfashionable Features { #unfashionable-features }

 One useful signal of operational maturity is the presence of features that are not especially impressive in conference demos.